mbaytas/MAVA337Labs/Assignment_Final/README.md

 **Deadline: 17 May, 2016** ::: *18 Points*

-The following is a breakdown of the 18-point "Project Submission + Demo" portion of the points for this assignment:
+The following is a breakdown of the 18 points you can receive for your work on this stage of the assignment:

 - Properly styled, commented, and working code ::: *5 Points*
 - Novel concept that integrates learning throughout the course ::: *5 Points*
 - Working application ::: *8 Marks*

 Put the project inside a directory called `4_3_Final_YourName`.
 Compress it into a .zip file with the same name.
 E-mail it to the instructor and the TA (see the syllabus for the contact information).